EV_medium-heavy duty make ready_header.jpg

 Incentive Amounts

-Under the Pilot, customers can receive incentives of up to 90% utility-side infrastructure costs and of customer-side costs to qualifying projects to mitigate the cost of developing EV charging. capped at of installed EV charging capacity.
+Under the Pilot, customers can receive incentives of up to 90% of utility-side infrastructure costs and up to 50% of customer-side costs for qualifying projects to mitigate the cost of developing EV charging.
+Customer-side incentives are capped at $325 per kW of installed EV charging capacity.

 How to Apply